 An employee of Aaron’s Rents in Illinois was verbally and physically abused by her boss in a grotesque manner.
 She attempted to receive assistance from the corporate headquarters which failed to act.
 In fact, the assailant was tipped of by a supervisor that the young lady was seeking help.
 The abuse continued.
 An award in the tens of millions was rendered to her.

 In another case close to home, two Chicago based Ford Motor Co. plants have been in the news due to hundreds of women who have made allegations against their supervisors.
 Ford has made settlements with many of them, but the settlements have nondisclosure agreements so no one knows exactly what happened.

 With so many allegations against prominent people, many in the corporate world, and so many settlements, you may ask, " What constitutes sexual harassment?"
 If you are the victim of sexual harassment, you may wonder what can you do about it within the legal system.

 What is Sexual Harassment?

 The Equal Employment Opportunity Commission (EEOC) defines sexual harassment as “unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature.”
 It can also include offensive remarks about the person’s sex.
 A harasser can be a man or a woman.

 The Illinois Department of Human Rights has published a model policy statement that businesses can use in educating their employees about unwanted sexual advances.
 It defines some specific types of conduct that may amount to harassment.

 - Verbal.
-Sexual innuendos, sexual propositions, repeated requests for dates, suggestive comments, jokes about sex.
+Sexual innuendos, sexual propositions, repeated requests for dates, suggestive comments, and jokes about sex.

 - Non-verbal.
 Insulting sounds like whistling or obscene body gestures.